What is Fondant?

-Traditional fondant is a simple sugar-and-water mixture cooked to the soft-ball stage.
-After it is cooked, fondant can be beaten and kneaded until it is pliable, then formed into decorations or candy.
-Fondant has revolutionized cake and cupcake decorating.
-This versatile mixture can be colored, flavored, rolled, imprinted, and cut into any number of shapes.
-It can also be used to cover an entire cake or cupcakes.
-While you can purchase fondant, homemade is softer and easier to work with.
-Also, unlike commercial fondants, freshly made homemade fondant usually has a better flavor.
-Traditional homemade fondant requires standing over a hot stove and a candy thermometer, but our streamlined version (below) is prepared in the microwave without having to use a candy thermometer.
-It's made with marshmallows, white baking chocolate, and vanilla -- a great flavor combination.
+Traditional fondant is a simple powdered sugar-water mixture cooked to the soft-ball stage.
+After it's cooked, fondant can be beaten and kneaded until pliable, then formed into decorations or candy.
+Fondant has revolutionized cake and cupcake decorating, which is why it's often referred to as "cake fondant."
+This versatile mixture can be colored, flavored, rolled, imprinted, and cut into any shape.
+It can also cover an entire cake or cupcakes.
+Though you can purchase fondant, homemade is softer and easier to work with.
+Also, unlike commercial fondants, freshly made fondant usually has a better flavor.
+Traditional homemade fondant requires standing over a hot stove with a candy thermometer, but this easy fondant recipe is prepared in the microwave without need for a candy thermometer.
+It's made with marshmallows, white baking chocolate, and vanilla—and it tastes as sweet as it looks.

-- Microwave on 100 percent power (high) about 1 minute or until marshmallows begin to melt and are puffy.
-Stir the marshmallow mixture until smooth (if necessary, return to the microwave oven to continue melting).
+- Microwave on high about 1 minute or until marshmallows begin to melt and are puffy.
+Stir marshmallow mixture until smooth (if necessary, return to the microwave to continue melting).

 - Stir 1 teaspoon clear vanilla* into the marshmallow mixture.
 Stir in 1-1/2 cups powdered sugar.

 - Sprinkle a work surface with about 1/2 cup powdered sugar.
 Transfer the marshmallow mixture onto the prepared work surface and begin kneading.
-Sprinkle with additional powdered sugar as needed, kneading until the fondant is smooth and no longer sticky (this will take about 10 minutes).
-Use the fondant immediately; for storage, see tips below.
+Sprinkle with additional powdered sugar as needed, kneading until the fondant is smooth and no longer sticky (about 10 minutes).
+Use the fondant immediately; for storage, see tips, below.